 - a.
 DEMANDS that Immigration and Customs Enforcement (ICE) provide quality, evidence-based health care to all detainees in its custody; - b.
-FURTHER DEMANDS that ICE ensures that contracted public and private facilities that house ICE detainees provide quality, evidence-based care to all detainees. - 6.
-In regard to social determinants (2012): - a.
-RECOGNIZES that the health of immigrants, just like the health of any other population, is largely a product of their social experience, including their community, housing, work conditions, education, feelings of safety, and experiences of discrimination.
+FURTHER DEMANDS that ICE ensures that contracted public and private facilities that house ICE detainees provide quality, evidence-based care to all detainees; - CONDEMNS any detention facilities that do not provide quality, evidence-based health care to all detainees in its custody.
+(2019)

+9. In regard to social determinants (2012):

+- a.
+RECOGNIZES that the health of immigrants, just like the health of any other population, is largely a product of their social experience, including their community, housing, work conditions, education, feelings of safety, and experiences of discrimination. - b.
-- b.
 RECOGNIZES that members of the immigrant community are the people that can best identify their priorities for improving the health and wellbeing of their community. - c.
-SUPPORTS efforts of medical students and health professionals to directly address the social determinants of immigrant health, as defined by immigrant communities themselves including but is not limited to: - i. opposition to anti-immigrant state bills - ii. support of expanded access to higher education of undocumented immigrant students - iii. opposition to policies that merge the efforts of local police with those of federal immigration authorities - iv. opposition to deportations of students, parents of US citizen children, gay and lesbian partners of US citizens, and other valued members of US society - v. support for initiatives to provide driver's licenses and local IDs to undocumented immigrants - vi. opposition to policies that enhance militarization of the US/Mexico border. - 7.
-OPPOSES the medical repatriation of uninsured, undocumented patients with long-term health needs, unless all other options for care in the US have been fully exhausted and the patient has been able to provide voluntary and fully informed consent.(2012) - 8.
+SUPPORTS efforts of medical students and health professionals to directly address the social determinants of immigrant health, as defined by immigrant communities themselves including but is not limited to: - i. opposition to anti-immigrant state bills - ii. support of expanded access to higher education of undocumented immigrant students - iii. opposition to policies that merge the efforts of local police with those of federal immigration authorities - iv. opposition to deportations of students, parents of US citizen children, gay and lesbian partners of US citizens, and other valued members of US society - v. support for initiatives to provide driver's licenses and local IDs to undocumented immigrants - vi. opposition to policies that enhance militarization of the US/Mexico border. - 10.
+OPPOSES the medical repatriation of uninsured, undocumented patients with long-term health needs, unless all other options for care in the US have been fully exhausted and the patient has been able to provide voluntary and fully informed consent.(2012) - 11.
 STRONGLY SUPPORTS efforts to stand against scaremongering, profiling and other discriminatory practices, and/or messaging that denigrates and/or depicts immigrant populations in such a light that leads towards marginalization as it relates to human rights and healthcare such as inaccurate accusations that immigrants pose major threats to public health.
-(2015)
+(2015) - 12.
+In regard to refugees and asylum seekers (2019): - a.
+RECOGNIZES 'refugee' and 'aslyee' to be defined as individuals who have a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership in a particular social group - b.
+SUPPORTS the interpretation of 'social group' to encompass individuals persecuted on the basis of gender identity, gender expression, and sexual orientation - URGES the United States to maintain and grow its involvement in refugee resettlement - d.
+OPPOSES the withdrawal of political, ideological, or material support from refugee resettlement programs - e.
+STRONGLY SUPPORTS the inclusion of gang violence and domestic violence as legitimate grounds for seeking and being granted refugee and asylee status. - f.
+CONDEMNS the prolonged detention and the separation of migrant children and families at national borders, regardless of citizenship or documentation status, for any duration of time. - g.
+SUPPORTS policies granting rights and protections to children of undocumented immigrants, refugees, and asylum seekers, including but not limited to, access to education, health care, employment, housing, social services, and basic needs. - 13.
+In regard to the United States Census (2019):